ASSASSINATION

 The

-closer to the Soviet Union .
+US Soviet Union .
 In 1961 Kennedy

 administration sanctioned the overthrow of Iraqi dictator General Abdul Karim